 The Trust contributes to Personal Pension Plans for its eligible employees.
 The contributions are accounted for on a defined contribution basis in accordance with FRS 102.
 The amounts are charged as expenditure and represent the contributions payable to those plans in respect of the accounting period.
-There was one outstanding contribution at the year-end of £0.6K (2021: £nil).
+There was one outstanding contribution at the year-end of £0.8K (2022: £0.6K).